ZedPea/album-log/README.md

 Quotes are optional but should be used if you have weird characters, spaces, etc

-You can specify just the file, or just the album and artist, but don't specify one of the album or artist, specify both.

-You can also specify the command to run.
-The default command is to add, but you can also specify `album-log --command=create`

-This will create a sample file which can then be manually added to or parsed and then added to.

-You can specify a filepath to write the sample file to, or you can leave it blank and it will be written to output.txt

-`album-log --command=create --file="albums.txt"`
+You can specify as many or as few of these as you like on the command line, you will be prompted for missing ones.

 Currently the program writes the new file to output.txt, however once the program is mature it will overwrite the old file.
 I'm doing it this way so I don't accidentaly nuke my file ;)

+#### Commands

+##### add
+`album-log --command=add`

+This is the default command, it doesn't need to be specified.

+##### create
+`album-log --command=create --file=newfile.txt`

+This creates a new parsable file, with empty content.
+Specify the file you wish it to be outputted to, or it will output to output.txt.

+##### remove
+`album-log --command=remove --album=mistyped-album --artist=mistyped-artist`

+This removes the specified album from the file.
+It will alert you if it couldn't find the album you specified.

+Note that this can make your album/date mapping inaccurate.